indra-labs/indra/doc/whitepaper.md

 when their connection starts to increase in latency putting them at disadvantage against their opponents, and in general, a sluggishness of the interactivity.

+Long lived sessions like SSH also can become tiresome when running over Tor when inevitably congestion or downtime hits a hop in the path.
+For applications where a few seconds stall do not disrupt the protocol, activating path timeout diagnostic onion acknowledgement packets enables the client to determine which hop needs to be replaced.

 For additional security, a user can configure the return onions to return via random, multi hop paths, rather than reversing the forward path.

 ### Circular Paths